alisha17/alisha17.github.io/_posts/2018-04-25-pycon-italy.md

 ## Day1: ##

 ### Keynote: Don’t try to look smart, be smart by Flavio Percoco ###
-Flavio tries to reflect upon some of his experiences or things he has gone through his career and advises how others should tackle some of these situations in a better way.
+Flavio reflected upon some of his experiences he has gone through his career and advises how others should tackle some of these situations in a better way.

 ### Keynote: Can we make the light bulb want to change by Mikey Ariel ###
 Mikey discussed about how going out of your comfort zone can help in growing personally and professionally.